Campaign Finance & Election Reform

 Reducing the National Debt

-We must reduce the national debt.
-We now pay more in interest on the national debt every year than we do on defense.
+• We must reduce the national debt.
+We paid more in interest on the national debt last year than we did on defense.
 These interest payments take away money that could otherwise be spent on the American people.

 Reforming Justice